 Patch Notes are specifically designed to show up just in the appropriate locations.
 They won't appear at the top of the Library homepage in the "What's New" section.

 Instead, these will be accessible when a player clicks to view updates from the Steam client's download window.
 They will also show up in a compact format on your game's News Hub and within your game's library detail window.
 The most recent patch notes will also be linked from your store page.

 Posting Patch Notes

 To post your patch notes, visit your app's landing page in Steamworks and scroll down to "Post/Manage Events & Announcements".
 Clicking that option will take you to a screen to select the type of event you wish to post.
-You can click on "A Game Update" to expand the options and then select "Small Update / Patch Notes".
+Click "Create new Event or Announcement" and then you can select "A Game Update" to expand the options and then select "Small Update / Patch Notes".

 Patch notes are designed to be lightweight and easy to post.
 Therefore, you really only need to fill out two fields: title and description.

 You can easily paste in your bullet list of notes, switch to the 'publish' tab and hit publish.